4CZ/fuckapi/README.md

 # fuckapi

-idk i jus had this sitting in my files
+Had this sitting around somewhere, had no use to me so I thought I'd drop this since someone who is stalking my page might want it

 # What does it do?

-should change your status every however many seconds you put may get ratelimited if its below 2
+This is a simple script where your status should change every few seconds under the streaming RPC.
+Ratelimits can still be caused depending on how long you decide to make it.
+I recommend making it 2+ seconds

 # Additional